isomerpages/nlb-biblioasia/_jan-to-mar-2013/Sago Lane: “Street of the Dead”.md

 ---
 title: "Sago Lane: “Street of the Dead”"
 permalink: /vol-8/issue-4/jan-mar-2013/sago-street-dead/
-description: "Among the older generation of Singaporeans who have lived, grown up in or worked in Chinatown during the 1930s to 1960s, death houses bestir grim and depressing memories of the old two- to three- storey red-tiled roof houses that used to line Sago Lane, scattered intermittently among residential dwellings. "
+description: Among the older generation of Singaporeans who have lived, grown up in or worked in Chinatown during the 1930s to 1960s, death houses bestir grim and depressing memories of the old two- to three- storey red-tiled roof houses that used to line Sago Lane, scattered intermittently among residential dwellings.
 ---
-#### Among the older generation of Singaporeans who have lived, grown up in or worked in Chinatown during the 1930s to 1960s, death houses bestir grim and depressing memories of the old two- to three- storey red-tiled roof houses that used to line Sago Lane, scattered intermittently among residential dwellings.
+#### The older generation of Singaporeans who lived, grew up or worked in Chinatown during the 1930s to 1960s would remember the “death houses” of Sago Lane, scattered intermittently among residential dwellings.

 <img style="width:80%;" src="/images/Vol%208%20issue%204/Sago%20Lane/death%20house%20.jpeg">
- <div style="background-color: white;">A wake being held outside one of the death houses on Sago Lane. <i>KF Wong Collection, courtesy of National Archives of Singapore.</i></div>
+ <div style="background-color: white;">A wake held outside one of the death houses on Sago Lane. <i>KF Wong Collection, courtesy of National Archives of Singapore.</i></div>

-In modern hospices of today, qualified health care professionals, together with a pool of volunteers, provide palliative care and succour to the terminally ill to ease their suffering as they make the most of their last days on earth.
-These hospices also offer programmes that cater to the medical, psychological, social and even spiritual needs of their patients and the bereaved family members.
+In the modern hospices of today, qualified healthcare professionals, together with a pool of volunteers, provide palliative care and succour to the terminally ill to ease their suffering as they make the most of their last days on earth.
+These hospices also offer programmes that cater to the medical, psychological, social and even spiritual needs of their patients and bereaved family members.

-In stark contrast, the death houses or “Sick Receiving Houses” at Sago Lane were the abodes of last resort for the terminally ill, aged and infirm early immigrants to spend their final days in solitude, misery and for some, in excruciating pain.
+In stark contrast, the death houses or “Sick Receiving Houses” on Sago Lane were the abodes of last resort for the terminally ill, aged and infirm early immigrants to spend their final days in solitude, misery and, for some, in excruciating pain.
 “Death Houses did not assume the responsibility for the well-being of a person.
 They merely functioned as bed spaces for people to die”.[^1]

 #### **Origins of Sago Lane**